johndoesstuff/uniblVM/README.md

 'u'
 "unibl"
 ```
-For strings each character is one byte of memory and strings are encoded using little endian
+For strings each character is one byte of memory and strings are encoded using little endian, this is because all of UNIBL uses little endian encoding to store and retrieve values.
 ```nasm
 "unibl" == 0x6c62696e75000000
 ;            l b i n u . . .